Legal Topics Toggle navigation

 Ownership of Employee-Created Instructional Materials

-Under the UW System Policy on Ownership of Copyrightable Instructional Materials (GAPP 27), the employee usually owns all rights in his or her creations.
+Under the UW System Policy on Ownership of Copyrightable Instructional Materials (SYS 191), the employee usually owns all rights in his or her creations.
 For instance, a professor who creates a scholarly article in the course of research at a UW System institution would ordinarily own the copyright in it.
 The institution may have an interest, however, if it contributed substantial institutional resources in the creation of the work.
 “Substantial” resources could include providing the creator with paid release time from his or her job, or allowing the employee exceptional access to specialized computer resources to create the work.
 In practice, when an author uses institutional resources to create a protected work, it is best to agree with the institution beforehand about ownership and control of the work.
-GAPP 27 includes a sample agreement to allocate rights and interests in copyrighted works between the institution and the employee author.
+SYS 191 includes a sample agreement to allocate rights and interests in copyrighted works between the institution and the employee author.

 In addition, if a work is produced with extramural support, such as federal funding or corporate sponsorship, the sponsor may have rights in the work.
 These rights need to be factored into any agreement allocating rights between the copyright owner and the institution.